owncloud-archive/ocdev/README.rst

 Before it becomes really usable, this needs to be done

 * Complete appframework template by integrating twig templates and angularjs and tests
-* Create a setup.py so its easily redistributable